pramodkoujalagi/Erudite-MultiPDF-ChatBot/README.md

 ## Introduction

 Erudite is not just another chatbot, it's your intelligent assistant for navigating through multiple PDF documents.
-With Erudite, dive deep into your PDFs, extract relevant information, and have meaningful conversations about your documents like never before.
+With Erudite, dive deep into your PDFs, extract relevant information, and have meaningful conversations about your documents.
 Powered by latest AI technologies, Erudite makes document interaction seamless and insightful.

 ## 🤖 Meet Erudite - Your MultiPDF Assistant